-The film Rizwan, revolves around the life of an Indian origin businessman Rizwan Adatia.
+The film Rizwan revolves around the life of an Indian origin businessman Rizwan Adatia.
 This is a fine knitted story, which traces his unique journey from Gujarat to Africa.
 During his journey, the film brings all of his victories and values into the limelight.

 The film highlights all the significant characters in the life of the businessman who helped him shape his success.
-The young man travels from Gujrat’s Porbandar to DR Congo’s Kinshasa, paving his way to become one of the most successful businessmen of the continent, which helps him gain fame and respect.
+The young man travels from Gujrat’s Porbandar to DR Congo’s Kinshasa, paving his way to become one of the most successful businessmen on the continent, which helps him gain fame and respect.

-Rizwan Film takes the risk of forging around 32 supermarket stores across 8 countries in the continent.
+Rizwan Film takes the risk of forging around 32 supermarket stores across 8 countries on the continent.
 His super-market chain generates overwhelming goodwill for him, which in turn helps him to reduce the disparities between the communities in Africa.
-The film has captured his journey of the protagonist, from a clerk in a store to one of the most motivational speakers as an Indian entrepreneur.
+The film has captured the journey of the protagonist, from a clerk in a store to one of the most motivational speakers as an Indian entrepreneur.
 Director Haresh Vyas has tried not to keep the narrative very simple and has tried to reflect the past of Rizwan wherever he could to mark the uncomfortable and not-so-easy journey.

 Rizwan’s movie story highlights his resilience in adversity.
 However, the only inspiring element of the film is the background score of the film.
-The mundane script is flooded with irrelevant dates and it becomes very baffling for the audience to take a note of it.
+The mundane script is flooded with irrelevant dates and it becomes very baffling for the audience to take note of it.
 The names of the characters also make the audience very confused and force them to remember the unnecessary details.

 The audience eventually loses track of the business, which is the main element of the slow-paced documentary.
 The role of the protagonist has been played by Vikram Mehta.
 He played a tolerable role and played his role much better than the other characters.
 Most of the characters seemed very off-scale and have failed to do justice to their characters.